The creation of a named range is described in Name Manager.

 Here you can add a variable (1) or unset a selected variable (2).

 By using Unset variable (2), the value will be deleted.
 If the variable name is not present in any workbook cell anymore, then in the next Jedox session the variable name will also disappear from the variable list.

 You can double-click a variable and then edit the value or, if the variable is in the current workbook, set it as private.
 You have to use the Update button to save your changes.

 When a user session ends, then variables in Jedox Spreadsheets are normally reset to “no value”, with the exception of variables set in objects.
 The definition of a variable as private applies for all users of the workbook in which the variable is defined.
 Thus, every user can set a value, which will be stored with that user’s settings.

-Note: a changed value of a private variable will only be stored in user’s settings by closing or saving the report/ the spreadsheet, not by logout and leaving the report/ the spreadsheet open and unsaved!
+Note: a changed value of a private variable will only be stored in a user’s settings by closing or saving the report/spreadsheet, not by logging out and leaving the report/spreadsheet open and unsaved!

 At the next login, the stored variable value will be restored.
 This set variable value can be overridden for mapped variables with the check mark “Force.”
 Thereafter, the variable value behaves dynamically in reports with mapped variables.